-Things kick off with a robin, (up to about 1:20).
+A robin sings first until about 1:20.
 Robins have a variable warbling given in short phrases with longer gaps in between.
 The phrases can be quite piercing or sweet and syrupy.

 Next there are two different species which seem to be competing, chaffinch and wren.

-- The chaffinch is best heard in isolation at between 1:49-1:51.
-The song starts out with a few slow clear notes (chip, chip, chip) before speeding up and then finishing with a real flourish.
-The rhythm has been likened to that of the footfall of a medium paced bowler, a few plodding steps, picking up speed and then a crescendo as the cricketer bowls.
+The chaffinch is best heard in isolation from 1:49-1:51.
+The song starts out with a few slow, clear notes (chip, chip, chip) before speeding up and then finishing with a real flourish.
+The rhythm has been likened to that of the footfall of a medium-paced bowler.
+There's a few plodding steps, picking up speed and then a crescendo as the cricketer bowls.

 A blackbird can be heard giving its melodious and mellow song throughout the section from 1:20 to 2:10.

-Song thrush has a varied song broken into clear sections of a note or phrase which is repeated 4 or 5 times.
+The song thrush has a varied song broken into clear sections of a note or phrase which is repeated four or five times.
 Listen out for these slightly different phrases repeated at 2:15, 2:24, 2:34, 2:47 and 2:52.

 Other species that I can hear include wood pigeon, carrion crow, blue tit, blackcap, mallard, pheasant, coot and great-crested grebe.

-Our smallest bird, goldcrest can be distinctly heard giving its very thin song at 0:12 and again at 1:02.
+Our smallest bird, the goldcrest, can be distinctly heard giving its very thin song at 0:12 and again at 1:02.

 Watch a video about our birdsong research project: